Option or stop-loss? Position size calculation when trading options

 Figure 4 indicates that if a previously determined target (92.00) is reached, profit can be $256 at a risk of $115 for each purchased option.
 The reward-risk ratio is 2.2 (256/115 = 2.2), whereas this value was 1.4 when entering the market with the stop loss order.

 As mentioned before, it’s impossible to enter the market with a reliable stop-loss order, therefore, other things being equal, buying an option in this example looks much more attractive.

-The optimal position size calculation in the options market
+The optimal position sizing in the options market

 Let’s calculate the optimal size for entering the market.
 Suppose capital is $9000 and the acceptable risk for this account is 3% per trade.